Absent-mindedness

-Absent-mindedness is a mental condition in which the subject experiences low levels of attention and frequent distraction.
-Absent-mindedness is not a diagnosed condition but rather a state people experience in their daily lives from a variety of different causes including boredom, sleepiness, or focus on internal thoughts instead of external surroundings.
-When experiencing absent-mindedness, people tend to show signs of memory lapse and weak recollection of recently occurring events.
-This can usually be a result of a variety of other conditions often diagnosed by clinicians such as attention deficit hyperactivity disorder and depression.
+Absent-mindedness is a mental state wherein a person is forgetfully inattentive.
+It is the opposite mental state of mindfulness.

+Absent-mindedness is often caused by things such as boredom, sleepiness, rumination, distraction, or preoccupation with one's own internal monologue.
+When experiencing absent-mindedness, people exhibit signs of memory lapses and weak recollection of recent events.

+Absent-mindedness can usually be a result of a variety of other conditions often diagnosed by clinicians such as attention deficit hyperactivity disorder (ADHD) and depression.
 In addition to absent-mindedness leading to an array of consequences affecting daily life, it can have more severe, long-term problems.

 Conceptualization

 Absent-mindedness seemingly consists of lapses of concentration or "zoning out".
 This can result in lapses of short or long-term memory, depending on when the person in question was in a state of absent-mindedness.
 Absent-mindedness also relates directly to lapses in attention.
-Schachter and Dodsen of the Harvard Psychology department say, that in the context of memory, "absent-mindedness entails inattentive or shallow processing that contributes to weak memories of ongoing events or forgetting to do things in the future".
+Schachter and Dodsen of the Harvard Psychology department say that in the context of memory, "absent-mindedness entails inattentive or shallow processing that contributes to weak memories of ongoing events or forgetting to do things in the future".